suhasmeti/prod-support-docs/docs/ini/ini-getting-started.rst

 ﻿Getting started with INI
 ========================

 Getting started with INI is easy, hassle-free and secure.
-To get started, `register for a free account <https://cirrent.infineon.com/login>`_.
+To get started, `register for a free account <https://osts.infineon.com/login>`_.
 Next, integrate the CIRRENT™ Agent on your device, and onboard your device to CIRRENT™ Cloud.
-Then, simply sit back and watch the data flow into the CIRRENT™ Console, a secure dashboard that provides deep visibility into the performance of your IoT products both at the fleet level, and at individual device-level.
+Then, simply sit back and watch the data flow into the CIRRENT™ Console, a secure dashboard that provides deep visibility into the performance of your IoT products both at the fleet level, and at device-level.

 *************************
 Steps to configuring INI